When it comes to teaching abroad (or teaching in general), one of the most challenging parts of the job is creating and updating ESL lesson plans.

 Adults ESL Lesson Plans

-I’ve found that when it comes to teaching adults, there is a tremendous benefit to introducing vocabulary and reinforcing it with real world examples.
-To accommodate this teaching style, these ESL lesson plans for adults are almost all based around role play but can be amended to focus more on the vocabulary or grammar part of the class.
+To accommodate this preference, these ESL lesson plans for adults are almost all based around role play.
+They can be amended to focus more on the vocabulary or grammar part of the class.

 One of the things I loved about teaching adults was the ability to engage in discussions that might escape the comprehension of lower levels.
 Use this to your advantage and push your classes to discuss topics that will challenge their ability to learn as well as think.